axiom-org/axiom/testnet/README.md

 ### 3. Make a container image

-The build process takes a snapshot of the latest code on `github.com/axiom-org/axiom`, creates a Docker image from that, and uses that to deploy.
-So get your changes into master before trying to deploy them.
+The build process takes a snapshot of the latest code on github, creates a Docker image from that, and uploads it to Google's container registry.
+This forces you to get your changes into master before deploying them.

-From the `testnet` directory, you'll need to build two containers, one for the blockchain server and one for the hosting server, and upload them to Google's container registry with:
+From the `ops` directory:

 ```
-./build.sh cserver
-./build.sh hserver
+./build.sh
 ```

 The container and its presence on the registry is specific to your project, so this